Bop2000/DANTE/SelfDriving_Virtual_Labs/CCAs_Design/README.md

 # Pipeline

-**To run the self-driving virtual laboratory for compositionally complex alloy design using DOTS, see `DOTS_VL_CCAs_Design.ipynb` for detailed instruction**
+**To run the self-driving virtual laboratory for compositionally complex alloy design using DANTE, see `DOTS_VL_CCAs_Design.ipynb` for detailed instruction**

 **Note:** If you can not open it in Github, please download it.